openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 Built comprehensive exploration tools for both folksonomy properties and folksonomy product properties.
 These tools allow users to browse, search, and analyze the existing properties in the system, making it easier to understand what data is available and how it's being used.

-The exploration tools include filtering capabilities, download CSV, and action like delete, rename for moderators and admins.
+The exploration tools include filtering capabilities, download CSV, and actions like delete, rename for moderators and admins.

 **Relevant PRs:**